enorms/lifekaizen.github.io/pages/writings/dweb.md

 Use content-based addressing which makes it easy to scale copies and save (and distinguish) versions.
 0 Infra to connect peers which combines: finding and ranking peers, dealing with various routing headaches.
 1

-Separately, a better distributed data structure came out of computer science resarch into the world; that's CRDT, implementation example: yjs.
+Separately, a better distributed data structure came out of computer science research into the world; that's CRDT, implementation example: yjs.

 Distributed versions of many things will need to be built.
 Example: replacing Dropbox.
-2 It feels a bit like the stories of Bezos at the mathemeticians fund, when they saw the internet was coming and brainstormed what was possible and Amazon was essentially one of those ideas.
+2 It feels a bit like the stories of Bezos at the mathematicians fund, when they saw the internet was coming and brainstormed what was possible and Amazon was essentially one of those ideas.
 3

 ## How different is it really (say from using a modern CDN)?

 Well it's a paradigm shift so in addition to the technical architecture being completely different, there is a philosophical shift about privacy and control and against extreme centralized power; IPFS founder does a good job laying out the emotional case for this 4

 Other than that, for end users it should be similar.
-But for devs and app developers, the simple ability to create private networks and databases, and expand them publicy.
+But for devs and app developers, the simple ability to create private networks and databases, and expand them publicly.
 Potentially lower costs, better uptime.
 5 Simpler is coming anyway with Jamstack and databases that handle for of the maintenance.
 8

 It seems early.
 When I searched "IPFS" today to show a friend, the result was way down after some medical terms and local maps - despite searching and clicking on IPFS frequently.
 9 Some obvious things have not been completed yet, and many .com domain names have availability.
 10 There is some initial infrastructure support.
 11 12

-I'm working on a content-addressed, distributed oject database with dynamic access control 13 If you're intersted in this or any other "for service in web: service.dweb", reach out and let me know your thoughts!
+I'm working on a content-addressed, distributed object database with dynamic access control 13 If you're interested in this or any other "for service in web: service.dweb", reach out and let me know your thoughts!

 ###### Footnotes: